 Being the innermost layer also means that this part of the skin has an important role to play when it comes to anchoring the organ as a whole to the bones and tissues beneath.
 The epidermis, dermis, and subcutaneous layer are all connected to each other through a network of fibers and linked cells, and then are affixed to the more interior aspects of the body through this innermost subcutaneous level.

 There are certain places anatomically where the hypodermis is more obvious.
 Although subcutaneous tissue is distributed over the whole body, it typically accumulates in the shoulders and abdomen in men.
 In women, the tissue accumulates around the buttocks, hips, and thighs.
-The hypodermis is composed of connective tissue and fat.
 It mostly contains hair follicle roots, blood vessels, and nerves, as well as adipose tissue, which is the tissue commonly associated with obesity or being overweight.

-The term hypodermis can also be used in relation to plants.
+The term “hypodermis” can also be used in relation to plants.
 In botany, the term is used to describe the cells that cover the stem, leaf, flower, fruit, root, and seed parts of the plant.
 This layer serves as a barrier that protects the plant from infection, injury, and dehydration.
-Although this term can be used in botany, it’s more commonly used to describe a layer of skin on the body of a mammal.
+It may also be called an “exodermis” in these settings.